aws-ia/cfn-abi-crowdstrike-fcs/README.md

 ![](https://raw.githubusercontent.com/CrowdStrike/falconpy/main/docs/asset/cs-logo.png)

+> [!IMPORTANT]
+> CrowdStrike CSPM uses an IAM Role with read-only permissions to collect the asset inventory and detect IOMs in your cloud environment.
+To stay ahead of the adversary CrowdStrike may periodically add to the required permissions of this role.
+To see the process for updating this role across your environment after initial deployment, please click [here](https://aws-abi.s3.amazonaws.com/guide/cfn-abi-crowdstrike-fcs/post-deployment-steps/index.html).

 # CrowdStrike Cloud Security with AWS Built-in

 CrowdStrike now supports AWS Organization registration through the AWS Built-In (ABI) program.
 ABI is a differentiation program that validates AWS Partner solutions that have automated their integrations with relevant AWS foundational services such as identity, management, security, and operations.